Nursing home infections, deaths surge amid lockdown measures - KVIA

 “In an ideal world, would everyone have been screened with COVID tests?
 Of course.
 But this is all we could do,” said Kathleen Hill O’Neill, a nursing home consultant and instructor at the University of Pennsylvania.

-The restrictions have done little to slow the daily drumbeat of new infections.
+The restrictions have done little to slow the daily drumbeat of new infections, which comes amid growing scientific evidence that the coronavirus is often spread by seemingly healthy people who show no clear symptoms.

 In New Jersey, an entire nursing home relocated its residents after two dozen were confirmed infected and the rest were presumed to be.
-Seven died and more than 40 were infected at a nursing home in suburban Richmond, Virginia.
+Sixteen died and more than 90 others were infected at a nursing home in suburban Richmond, Virginia.
 Two died and at least 57 were infected at a nursing home east of Los Angeles.
 And on New York’s Long Island, a retirement community has so far suffered eight deaths in two weeks.

 “Coronavirus in a nursing home is like fire in dry grass,” New York Gov. Andrew Cuomo said this week.